 The Texas Medical and Dental Schools Application Service (TMDSAS) has its own application process.
-You can begin filling out their electronic application by May 1 and the deadline to submit their application is October 30.
-The timeline is similar to the AMCAS application, but a little earlier.
-On the TMDSAS application there are two required essays and one optional essay.
+You can begin filling out the organization’s electronic application on May 1, similar to the AMCAS application.
+On the TMDSAS application, there are two required essays and one optional essay.

-TMDSAS application essays
+TMDSAS application essay tips

-TMDSAS application essay #1: Medical personal statement
+Medical applicant personal statement

 Explain your motivation to seek a career in medicine.
 Be sure to include the value of your experiences that prepare you to be a physician. (max 5000 characters)

 The length of this essay equals roughly one page.
 If you have already written a personal statement for the AMCAS application, you can adapt that essay to this purpose.
 If not, we recommend creating a timeline of your life that includes all the important events that have encouraged you to become a doctor.
 You can begin with your childhood, if relevant.
 This might be the only place in your application that you can discuss your activities or volunteer work from middle and/or high school.
 Make sure you cover the most important details of your preparation for a career in medicine.

 Optional essay (all applicants)

 There is one optional essay available for all applicants.
 This essay is an opportunity to provide the admissions committee(s) with a broader picture of who you are as an applicant.
 The essay is optional; however, you are strongly encouraged to take advantage of this opportunity.